bijubjs/AVAlabama/README.md

 # Tomato Agrivoltaics
 ## TAV Profits 2,160 Scenarios
 TAV profits in the four regions of Alabama under various solar energy system configurations.
 The vertical axis indicates electricity price, tomato price, tomato yield, and regions of Alabama.
 For example, "Northern 0.5 17" on the first row means the northern region of Alabama, 50% yield of 1,360 cartons of tomatoes, and $17 per carton of tomato.
 The horizontal axis has PVD, solar array types, and solar panel ground clearance height (ft.).
 For example, "0.10 Fixed 4.6" on the first column means 10% PVD, fixed-tilt solar panels mounted 4.6 ft. above the ground.
-Green and red colored blocks represent profits and losses from TAVs respectively.
+Green and red colored blocks represent profits and losses from TAVs, respectively.
 Profits and losses increase as blocks turn darker in color.

 ![TAV Profits R50](https://github.com/bijubjs/Agrivoltaics-alabama/blob/main/Plots/TAV%20Profits%20CTab%20R50.png?raw=true)
 Figure: TAV profit after 50% of total PV CAPEX is compensated through a REAP within six months of the initial investment.